jkeohan/portfolio-1/README.md

 | Example | Example |

 ## Additional Libraries
- Use this section to list all supporting libraries and their role in the project.
+  For this project I used the following libraries & packages:

+  Bootstrap - provided navbar, 'Projects' carousel, scrollyspy functionality and contact form.
+  Formspree - provided form functionality.
+  Fontawesome - provided images of Github and Linkedin logos.

 ## Code Snippet

 Code snippet (functionality and description) that I am proud of:

+The code snippet below retracts the hamburger menu once a link is clicked.
+Initially I struggled trying to use the forEach method so I switched to using a for loop and got it working.
+Once it worked, I refactored my initial function into two different bitesize functions so that I can reuse one or the other if needed (perhaps to loop through the navLinks, for example).

 ```
+function removeHamburgerMenu() {
+  const navLinks = document.getElementsByClassName('nav-link');

+  for (let i = 0; i < navLinks.length; i++) {
+    navLinks[i].addEventListener('click', () => {
+      removeHamburgerStyles();
+    })
+  }
+}

-function example() {
+function removeHamburgerStyles() {
-	// here is the code
+  const navCollapse = document.querySelector('.navbar-collapse');
+  const hamburgerMenu = document.getElementById('hamburger-menu');

+  hamburgerMenu.classList.add('collapsed');
+  hamburgerMenu.setAttribute('aria-expanded', 'false');
+  navCollapse.classList.remove('show');
 }
 ```